Please see our Registration Section for detailed information about Registration including fees, the process, and dates

 Question: When will registration begin/end?

 Answer: Online pre-registration will begin Mid March and end Early May.
 Pre-registration is for entering your child’s information into the system via the FFL website pre-registration link.
 This is mandatory before attending the onsite registration at the high school (see calendar for location).
 You may attend one of the two days of onsite registration anytime between 9am to 3pm, you may come and go.
-Onsite registration is for football skills evaluation, jersey/equipment fittings, equipment pickup in some instances, cheerleading uniform fitting and payment of registration.
+Onsite registration is for football skills evaluation, jersey/equipment fittings, equipment pickup in some instances, and cheerleading uniform fitting.
 The football skills evaluation is mandatory for all FFL football players – returning or new.

 Question: There are 2 dates listed for onsite registration.
 Do I have to attend both days?

 Answer: No. Participants can attend 1 of the 2 days listed for onsite registration.

 Question: What age can my child start participating in the FFL and up to what age?

 Answer: Participants start at age 5/Kindergarten as of September 1st and can play through 6th grade.
 The FFL does not accept 7th graders.

-Question: Can I live in another city other than Frisco, can my child participant in the FFL?
+Question: If I live in another city other than Frisco, can my child participant in the FFL?

 Answer: Participants must live within the City of Frisco or live within FISD to be eligible.
 However, if you are a non-city or non-FISD resident and would like your child to participant in the FFL, you MUST fill out an Appeal Form at the onsite registration for Board approval.